Course Catalog 2024-2025

 ENG 225 Hybrid Genres: Experiments in Literary Form (4 Credits)

-This literature course explores texts that experiment with the boundaries of genre and form, or with combining different genres, from documentary poetics to the essay film to the graphic novel memoir.
-Upsetting the conventional distinctions between word and image, fact and fiction, and poetry and history, these hybrid texts ask us to rethink how form and genre work, and what students might learn from their undoing.
-Students will respond to the readings with their own hybrid essays.
-Readings will include texts by Alison Bechdel, William Blake, Theresa Hak Kyung Cha, Jamaica Kincaid, Maggie Nelson, M. NourbeSe Philip, and Claudia Rankine. {L}
+This literature course explores texts that experiment with the boundaries of genre and form or with combining different genres, from documentary poetics to the essay film to the graphic novel memoir.
+Upsetting the conventional distinctions between word and image, fact and fiction, and poetry and history, these hybrid texts ask students to rethink how form and genre work, and what students might learn from their undoing.
+Students respond to the readings with their own hybrid essays.
+Readings include texts by Alison Bechdel, William Blake, Theresa Hak Kyung Cha, Jamaica Kincaid, Maggie Nelson, M. NourbeSe Philip and Claudia Rankine. {L}

 Fall, Spring, Alternate Years